-One of the least understood and perhaps most divisive decisions to be made regarding your new BI system will have to do with the storage of its data.
+One of the least understood and perhaps most divisive decisions to be made regarding implementing a business intelligence solution will have to do with the storage of its data.
 The issue is not with where your data will be stored as it will most likely be in a data warehouse, but rather where your data warehouse will be stored.
 For most organizations it’s a race in two.
 You can either keep your data warehouse within the four walls of your business, or you can upload it to that mysterious place we call ‘the cloud’.

 A Very Brief History of Data Warehousing

 While various things that could be labeled as data warehousing have existed since the early 70s (when market research giant ACNielsen provided its clients with a sales enhancement tool called a ‘data mart’), the term ‘data warehousing’ wasn’t seen in print until the late 80’s.
 Perhaps unsurprisingly, the term originated from Big Blue.
 It was IBM that both saw the obvious benefits of data warehousing, and had the wherewithal to act.

 But while IBM’s efforts were kept very much in-house, a man by the name of Bill Inmon saw the commercial potential of the technology, and is credited with making data warehousing available to all businesses during the early 90s, through his company Prism Solutions.
 In the intervening quarter century the technology has developed at light speed, but some changes have been more marked than others.

 The foundation on which data warehousing has been built is the storage of data within internal repositories, but with the explosion of cloud computing, it’s fair to say that this foundation has been rocked.
 Such a paradigm shift can be unsettling, and may raise questions in the minds of those who are either new to the field, or are used to doing things a certain way.